quicwg/base-drafts/draft-ietf-quic-qpack.md

 An intermediary MUST NOT re-encode a value that uses a literal representation with the 'N' bit set with another representation that would index it.
 If QPACK is used for re-encoding, a literal representation with the 'N' bit set MUST be used.
-If HPACK (see Section 6.2.3 of [RFC7541]) is used for re-encoding, the never indexed literal representation MUST be used.
+If HPACK is used for re-encoding, the never indexed literal representation (see Section 6.2.3 of [RFC7541]) MUST be used.

-The choice to use a never indexed literal representation for a header field depends on several factors.
+The choice to mark that a header field should never be indexed depends on several factors.
 Since QPACK doesn't protect against guessing an entire header field value, short or low-entropy values are more readily recovered by an adversary.
 Therefore, an encoder might choose not to index